tanner-trickle/EXCEED-DM/README.md

 ## Getting Started

-Follow these instructions to compile and run `EXCEED-DM` on a fresh Ubuntu (18.04, 20.04) distribution.
-For installation on other systems, or if something goes wrong, see `install.md` for more detailed instructions.
+Follow these instructions to compile and run `EXCEED-DM` on a fresh Linux distribution.
+For installation on other systems, or if something goes wrong, see `install-cmake.md` for more detailed instructions.

 1) Install preliminary software